-Context classification unites land use and transportation planning by categorizing different types of urban and rural environments.
-Classifying areas based on density characteristics-like employment, residences, buildings, network-and defining features-parking, setbacks, building height-provides a better understanding of how these areas are used by people traveling along, to, and through them as well as what facilities they need to help their communities thrive.
+Context classification links land use and transportation planning by categorizing different types of urban and rural environments.
+Classifying areas based on density characteristics-like employment, residences, buildings, network-and defining features-parking, setbacks, building height-provides a better understanding of how these roads are used by people traveling along, to, and through them as well as what transportation facilities they need to help their communities thrive.

-Context classifications helps tailor a facility's speed, design characteristics, and multimodal facilities for its unique users.
+Context classification helps inform a facility's speed, design characteristics, and multimodal facilities for its unique users.

-This plan uses context classification to recommend the type of multimodal facility improvements.
+This plan uses context classification to recommend the type of multimodal facility improvements on a road.
 The right street in the right place contributes to systemic safety for all road users.
 For example, in District One's many rural towns (C2T classification), there is a demonstrated need to provide network connections to help people who live in rural areas reach commercial centers safely and conveniently.
-Context-based recommendations must also preserve historic and cultural resources as well as address equity issues in those communities.